iterating/cv-tech/data/experiences.md

 # 2018- 2019  Medical Scribe  ScribeAmerica  Boston MA Atrius Health
 Documented key information during medical visits and procedures as they are being performed by the physician.
 Organized healthcare data to provide better service and efficiency of clinical care and relieving documentation burden on physician.

-Completed clinical documentation by using medical terminology with standards, policies, procedures, and requirements outlined by the American Medical Association, Centers for Medicare and Medicaid Services, and other governing bodies
+Completed clinical documentation by using medical terminology with standards, policies, procedures, and requirementsoutlined by the American Medical Association, Centers for Medicare and Medicaid Services, and other governing bodies

 Drove positive health outcomes.
 Reach population health goals with ancillary support Meaningful use and documentation.
 Improve RAF and HCC scores
 Dr. David G. Blom, MD